Petros Koulaxidis: Murders and arrest

 The day after his release, Koulaxidis returned to the village, and soon after, Kyriakoula was found dead.
 When questioned as to what had happened, Koulaxidis claimed that "she felt such joy from his return" that she suffered from a seizure and died.
 The villagers believed his claims and no further investigation took place.
 Six months later, Koulaxidis married Despina, the daughter of the village priest, but soon afterwards, she too died from what an autopsy determined was abdominal pains.
-This time, Koulaxidis claimed that his new wife passed away from stomach cancer, and since there was no evidence could disprove his claims, the matter was soon forgotten.
+This time, Koulaxidis claimed that his new wife died from stomach cancer, and since there was no evidence could disprove his claims, the matter was soon forgotten.

 In 1930, Koulaxidis married again, this time to a woman named Efthymia.
 The newlyweds soon moved to Hamilos, a small village near the border with Bulgaria, where they lived together in relative peace for a short time.
 One day, however, Efthymia was found murdered in an old air raid shelter, but when local police went to inform Koulaxidis, they learned that he had left the area without telling anybody.
 When the couple's house was searched, authorities found several bloody knives, as well as numerous personal items and photographs depicting unknown women.
 Now considered the prime suspect in the murder, an arrest warrant was issued for Koulaxidis.

 Unbeknownst to them, Koulaxidis had moved to another nearby village, Theodosia, where he was already planning his next wedding to another woman.
 However, his prospective father-in-law considered him way too mysterious and suspicious, and out of curiosity went around asking various villagers, policemen and farmers if they knew anything about him.
 When he inquired about him to the head of the local police department, the man was informed that an arrest warrant for murder had been issued in Koulaxidis' name.
 With this information, he led the authorities to Theodosia, where Koulaxidis was finally arrested.